 Model #2: Service Provider

-Seeing first-hand the distress some of their neighbors and congregants face, faith-based organizations sometimes assume the role of direct service provider.
-Occasionally, what starts as a small program of the faith-based organization grows so much that they are spun off into independent nonprofit organizations.
+Seeing first-hand the distress some of their neighbors and congregants face, faith-based organizations sometimes shift into the role of direct service provider.
+Occasionally, what starts as a small program of the faith-based organization grows so much that it is spun off into an independent nonprofit organization.
 In Dallas, a good example of this is Project Transformation, started by the United Methodist Church, which has been scaled across the country.
 Alternatively, a faith community can identify a need in the community and serve as a catalyst for a nonprofit to get started.
-In Dallas, we have a number of organizations, such as Jubilee Park, Incarnation House and The Wilkinson Center, which were born out of a faith community coming together to address a need by helping start a nonprofit.
-We also have been pleased to share in a recent post how the Jewish community has come together to spur innovative thinking as well as entrepreneurship to address community needs.
+In Dallas, we have a number of organizations, such as Jubilee, Incarnation Place and The Wilkinson Center, which were born out of a faith community coming together to address a need by helping start a nonprofit.
+We also have been pleased to share in a post how the Jewish community has come together to spur innovative thinking as well as entrepreneurship to address community needs.

 - Strengths: Faith-based organizations entering the domain of nonprofit organizations allows more people in the community to be served.
-The faith-based organization sometimes serves as first responders, and this model also may give congregants a higher sense of fulfillment.
+The faith-based organization sometimes serves as a first responder, and this model also may give congregants a higher sense of fulfillment.

 - Limitations: Faith-based organizations that operate programs and/or start programs can make the sector more competitive for nonprofit organizations seeking limited funding or clients.
-Though well intentioned, faith-based organizations – just like start-up nonprofit – must ensure that the organization has staying power and ensure that it has the capabilities required to provide services in the long-term and within the larger context of the social sector.
+Though well intentioned, faith-based organizations – just like start-up nonprofits – must ensure that the organization has the capabilities required to provide services in the long-term and within the larger context of the social sector.